 Agent actions in the context of an institution have consequences, usually in the shape of compromises which impose obligations or restrictions on dialogic actions of agents in the scenes wherein they are acting or will be acting in the future.
 The purpose of normative rules is to affect the behaviour of agents by imposing obligations or prohibitions.

-Notice that since we are considering dialogical institutions the only actions that we consider are the utterance of illocutions.
-In order to refer to performed actions within normative rules we set out two predicates:
+Notice that since we are considering dialogic institutions the only actions we consider are the utterance of illocutions.
+Therefore, we can refer to the utterance of an illocution within a scene or when a scene execution is at a concrete state.
+The intuitive meaning of normative rules is that if illocutions are uttered in the corresponding scene states, and some predefined expressions are satisfied, then other illocutions satisfying other expressions must be uttered in the corresponding scene states in order to fulfil the normative rule.